Ememjay/READ.ME/README.md

 The ideal end user of the UEFA European Championship data analysis is the Chief Data Officer of a major sports company, specifically focusing on football coverage .
 This executive is tasked with optimizing the company’s content strategy to ensure both engagement and informational values across various platforms, including digital and social media.

 ## Dataset
-This dataset contains 623 players with 7 attributes including Player Name, Country, Foot, Goals , Age Range, Club, Market Value and .
+This dataset contains 623 players with 8 attributes including Player Name, caps, Foot, Goals , Age Range, Club, Market Value and Country

 ## Data Processing